"What I tell you in the dark, speak in the daylight; what is whispered in your ear, proclaim from the roofs." (Matthew 10:27)

 And this is why we are attracted by loving relationships.
 Because we were created by the Supreme Being.
 We come from Him.
 And this is why Jesus, Moses and other representatives of God taught the same message:

-"Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’"
-(Mark 12:30)
+"Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
+This is the most important commandment."
+(Matthew 22:37-38)